Writing About Our Later Years: Preserving Senior Life Stories and Memories

 LIFE WRITING@ WORDHOUSE

-Writing in our later years affirms the value of the experiences and wisdom we’ve gained.
-I join a long human tradition of preserving memory through words, photos, crafts, or art, from the shadowed walls of Lascaux Cave, to the meticulous diaries of Samuel Pepys, to the witty words of Anne Frank and the afflicted female bodies in Frida Kahlo’s paintings.
-I embrace recording myself digitally, trusting language to leave a human mark of existence, despite AI reshaping what we store, share, and remember.
+Writing in our later years is part of a long human tradition of preserving memory.
+Through words, photos, crafts, and art, from the shadowed walls of Lascaux Cave, to the meticulous diaries of Samuel Pepys, to the searching voice of Anne Frank, and the wounded, expressive bodies in Frida Kahlo’s paintings, people have always tried to leave a trace of their lives behind.
+Today, that tradition continues in digital form, through blogs, posts, recordings, and archives.

 Why Seniors Should Write Their Life Stories and Personal Memoirs